Everest Base Camp Trek

 Day 15: Fly to RAMECHHAP

-After breakfast we fly to Ramechhap and then drive back to Kathmandu.
+After breakfast we fly to Ramechhap which is 15 minutes after drive back to Kathmandu.
 Flights are weather dependent.

 Activity: Flight 15 m & Drive 05 hours